 Self-rising cornmeal is different from self-rising cornmeal mix.
 The difference is that the mix includes flour.
 Double check to see which one your recipe calls for.

 If your recipe does require self-rising cornmeal mix, you can make that as well.
-Simply add 3 tablespoons all-purpose flour to the recipe above.
-If you're making a larger batch, remember that 3 tablespoons flour are added for every 1 cup cornmeal.
+Simply add 3 tablespoons all-purpose flour to 1 cup of cornmeal, plus the required baking powder and salt.
+If you're making a larger batch, remember to keep that same proportion of 3 tablespoons flour are added for every 1 cup cornmeal.
+That would be 6 tablespoons four for 2 cups of cornmeal, 9 tablespoons flour for 3 cups of cornmeal, 12 tablespoons flour for 4 cups of cornmeal, etc.